Idea Validation Data Validation Evidence

 The crowded room without a key

 The problem is well-understood, the market is large, but multiple well-funded incumbents have already captured it.
-The submission does not identify a defensible wedge — a specific segment, distribution advantage, or technical capability that incumbents cannot easily replicate or acquire.
+The submission does not identify a defensible wedge — a specific segment, distribution advantage, or technical capability that incumbents cannot easily replicate.

 A five-point check before you submit

-- Can your unit economics work at the price your target customer has already paid for adjacent solutions?
+2. 2 Can your unit economics work at the price your target customer has already paid for adjacent solutions?
 Not at a theoretical price.
 At the price they have actually paid, to a competitor or substitute, in the last 12 months.
-If you don't know this number, find it before submitting.

-- Is there at least one incumbent in your space that is growing slowly or not at all?
-A market with no incumbents is usually not a market — it's an assumption that the problem exists.
-A market where incumbents are stagnant or losing revenue signals that the problem is real and the current solutions are inadequate.
+4. 4 Is there at least one incumbent in your space that is growing slowly or not at all?
+A market with no incumbents is usually not a market — it’s an assumption that the problem exists.
+A market where incumbents are stagnant signals that the problem is real and current solutions are inadequate.

-- Can you describe your first customer — specifically, not as a persona?
-Not "SMBs in the UK" but "operations managers at UK logistics companies with 20–80 staff who currently use spreadsheets for fleet scheduling."
-If you cannot name a company type, role, and current tool, the submission is too abstract for PRISM to evaluate accurately.
+5. 5 Can you describe your first customer — specifically, not as a persona?
+Not “SMBs in the UK” but “operations managers at UK logistics companies with 20–80 staff who currently use spreadsheets for fleet scheduling.”
+If you cannot name a company type, role, and current tool, the submission is too abstract.

-Founders who complete structured pre-validation before submitting to PRISM fail at approximately 31% — compared to the 59% baseline for unvalidated submissions.
+Founders who complete structured pre-validation before submitting to Idea Validation earn a KILL far less often than those who submit raw, unvalidated ideas.
 That gap represents the difference between building with evidence and building with assumptions.

 Does a KILL verdict mean the idea can never work?

-What is the most common reason PRISM issues a KILL verdict?
+What is the most common reason Idea Validation issues a KILL verdict?

 How does a KILL verdict differ from an investor rejection?